-AEMO uses the DSP forecast to identify the need for RERT, and therefore needs to calculate DSP prior to the use of RERT.
+AEMO uses the DSP forecast in its forecast of unserved energy.
+The forecast of unserved energy helps AEMO to determine whether there is a requirement for RERT (including interim reliability reserves), and therefore needs to calculate DSP that is not contracted as RERT.
 In terms of RERT status: